Appeals: Academic Appeals Board

 If your appeal is denied by the Faculty’s Board, the final level of appeal is the University’s Academic Appeals Committee (AAC), a committee of the Academic Board, which is the academic arm of Governing Council.
 The AAC meets infrequently and is a much more formal panel chaired by someone with legal expertise.
 Students are generally advised to seek legal assistance at this level; although it is not mandatory, it does help expedite the process.

-Deadline: You must file your appeal from the AAB refusal within 90 days of the date on that decision.
+Deadline: You must file your appeal from the AAB refusal within 90 days of the date of that decision.
 The appeal must be submitted in writing to the Office of the Governing Council, Simcoe Hall.
 This includes the Notice of Appeal Form available on the Governing Council website.